vdaas/vald/docs/user/get-started.md

 You can customize Vald by creating/editing `values.yaml`.
 We will publish the instructions of `values.yaml` soon.

-### Another way to deploy Vlad
+### Another way to deploy Vald

 In the `Get Started` section, we'll show you how to deploy Vald with Scylla DB.
-Vald can be deployed in another way, which is used by helm or `kind` command.
+Vald can be deployed in another way, which is used by Helm or `kind` command.
 (Compressor datastore is required, for example mysql + redis or casandora ).